When you turn on your air conditioner, do you put any thought towards the innovations that allow your miracle box to work its wonders?

-It’s a weird quirk in the laws of thermodynamics that powers almost every air conditioning system out there.
+It’s a peculiar quirk in the laws of thermodynamics that powers almost every air conditioning system out there.

 Thanks to this quirk, this warm air would cool as it passed through the wet reeds, providing the people inside with cool air.